-Supported by partners, NHS England is leading the delivery of two of the programme’s main commitments:
+Supported by partners, NHS England and NHS Improvement is leading the delivery of two of the programme’s main commitments:

-- Establishing new Mental Health Support Teams (MHSTs), which is jointly delivered with the Department for Education.
-MHSTs will develop models of early intervention on mild to moderate mental health and emotional wellbeing issues, such as anxiety, behavioural difficulties or friendship issues, as well as providing help to staff within a school or college setting to provide a ‘whole school approach’ to mental health and wellbeing.
+- Establishing new Mental Health Support Teams (MHSTs), jointly delivered with the Department for Education.
+MHSTs are intended to provide early intervention on some mental health and emotional wellbeing issues, such as mild to moderate anxiety, as well as helping staff within a school or college setting to provide a ‘whole school approach’ to mental health and wellbeing.
 The teams will act as a link with local children and young people’s mental health services and be supervised by NHS staff;

 - Trialling a four-week waiting time for access to specialist NHS children and young people’s mental health services, building on the expansion of NHS services already underway.

 NHS England and NHS Improvement is also supporting the Mental Health Services and Schools and Colleges Link Programme which will bring together education and mental health services under Clinical Commissioning Groups (CCGs) to forge joint working and ensure long-term collaboration.

 The Link Programme is a £9.3m national initiative led by the Anna Freud National Centre for Children and Families and funded by the Department for Education, which will be rolled out over four years.
 Every school, college and alternative provision will be trained through a series of workshops to pool their understanding and resources and to draw up long term plans, coordinated by CCGs.